 - In a telescope, Uranus and Neptune are visible as tiny discs.
-The dwarf planet Pluto remains looking like a star in even the largest amateur telescope.
+The minor planet Pluto remains looking like a star in even the largest amateur telescope.

 - Stars are shown to magnitude 5 on the charts unless otherwise noted.
 This is a compromise between what you would see from the light polluted skies of a city (where you will see significantly less stars) and dark country skies (where you will see significantly more stars).

-- Unless otherwise noted, the finder charts are prepared for the Gold Coast, Queensland, Australia.
+- Unless otherwise noted, the finder charts are provided for the 15th of November 2019 and are prepared for the Gold Coast, Queensland.
 The charts will be useful for elsewhere in Eastern Australia.

-21 November 2017 – Moon, Mercury and Saturn finder chart – Early evening twilight sky
+15 November 2019 – Uranus finder chart – Early morning sky